wayneeseguin/psql-cm/README.md

 # Command line parameters

---databases argument may take multiple database targets, to do this pass them in ',' separated.
-The format is,
+--databases argument may take multiple database targets, to do this pass them in ',' separated format, no spaces.
+Specifically the format is,

     $ psql-cm --databases psqlcm_test,psqlcm_test2,... ...